 - What are your proudest achievements?

-The answers to such questions help you identify the most important people and experiences in your life.
+The answers to such questions can help you identify the most important people and experiences in your life.
 With this information, you can focus your search for spirituality on the relationships and activities in life that have helped define you as a person and those that continue to inspire your personal growth.

 Cultivating your spirituality

 Spirituality also involves getting in touch with your inner self.
 A key component is self-reflection.
 Try these tips:

 - Try prayer, meditation, mindfulness and relaxation techniques to help focus your thoughts and find peace of mind.

 - Keep a journal to help you express your feelings and record your progress.

 - Seek out a trusted adviser or friend who can help you discover what's important to you in life.
 Others may have insights that you haven't yet discovered.

 - Read inspirational stories or essays to help you evaluate different philosophies of life.